GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-3-setting-up-3d-rendering.md

 ## The Math

-For this we'll need to take a light dive into "Matrix Math", whilst understanding the math behind it all can be really helpful (especially once you start doing more advanced stuff), We'll use a library for all of this and only stick to top-level concepts as not to make this tutorial a math-lesson.
+For this we'll need to take a light dive into "Matrix Math", whilst understanding the math behind it all can be really helpful (especially once you start doing more advanced stuff), we'll use a library for all of this and only stick to top-level concepts as not to make this tutorial a math-lesson.

 The "Transformation" we're concerned with is composed out of a set of multiple matrices: